 Jennifer joined Smart + Strong as managing editor in February 2004.
 She is responsible for the day-to-day editorial production of all Smart + Strong products.

 Jennifer previously worked as the managing editor for publications including Brill's Content, Cable World and Gear.
 Before working in publishing, Jennifer worked for the Jane Adams Center, a nonprofit community center in Chicago.

-Jennifer earned a BS in communications at Southwest Missouri State University in Springfield, Missouri.
+Jennifer is a board member of Visual AIDS, a non-profit organization that utilizes art to fight AIDS by provoking dialogue, supporting HIV-positive artists and preserving a legacy.
+She earned a BS in communications at Southwest Missouri State University in Springfield, Missouri.